 Melbourne weather in November

-So, as the calendar flips to November, you can anticipate milder temperatures and more stable weather, making it the perfect time to explore all that Melbourne has to offer.
+So, as the calendar flips to November, you can usually anticipate milder temperatures and more stable weather, making it the perfect time to explore all that Melbourne has to offer.

 Check the upcoming Melbourne weather forecast online, and read my full guide to spring in Melbourne.